Updated for 2023

-The Channel Islands Harbor is pleased to present its annual Parade of Lights, themed “Heroes on Holiday.”
+The Channel Islands Harbor is pleased to present its annual Parade of Lights, themed “Musical Notes and Holiday Floats.”
 This time-honored tradition kicks off the holidays with a full day and evening of family fun, thousands of sparkling lights dancing on the water and the magical moment when Santa flies across the sky marking the beginning of the parade.

 Children’s activities and artists market will take place at Marine Emporium Landing, meet Santa, enjoy snowplay in the morning and strolling carolers mid-afternoon.
 The parade begins at 7 p.m. and can be viewed from parks and walkways that line the route as well as from most Harbor restaurants.
 Boat charters are available for those who want to watch the parade from the water.
 The parade starts in front of Peninsula Park and heads to the Main Channel, turns at Hobie Beach, loops in front of the launch ramp then heads back to Pacific Corinthian Yacht Club and repeats the route for second run.